-Businessman Daryl Deshotel announces run for Louisiana House of Representatives
+BUSINESSMAN DARYL DESHOTEL ANNOUNCES RUN FOR LOUISIANA HOUSE OF REPRESENTATIVES

-MANSURA, La.
-(Daryl Deshotel) - Avoyelles Parish businessman and community leader Daryl Deshotel officially announced his campaign on Tuesday for the District 28 seat of the Louisiana State House of Representatives.
+Mansura, La.— Avoyelles Parish (Avoyelles) businessman and community leader Daryl Deshotel today officially announced his campaign for the District 28 seat of the Louisiana State House of Representatives.

+Deshotel, who has spent several months meeting with prominent local business, education and other community stakeholders, has built a strong, winning coalition to ensure he is ready to successfully lead on day one of taking office.

-Deshotel is a lifelong resident of Avoyelles who began working at an early age on his uncle’s sweet potato farm.
-While in college at Louisiana State University (LSU), he learned how to assemble and program computers, which led him to create Detel Computer Solutions.
+A common sense conservative and dedicated family man, Deshotel is a lifelong resident of Avoyelles who learned the value of hard work at an early age while working on his uncle’s sweet potato farm.
+Deshotel carried this work ethic throughout his life, becoming a majorly successful entrepreneur.
+While in college at Louisiana State University (LSU), he became fascinated with and learned how to assemble and program computers.
+Deshotel’s passion for computers and his vision for the future of technology led him to create Detel Computer Solutions.

-Deshotel says he will bring his business-minded approach and experience as a successful job creator to Baton Rouge.
+Since its founding, Detel has created jobs and opportunity for countless Louisianans throughout the state, particularly in Avoyelles.
+Deshotel will bring his business-minded approach and experience as a successful job creator to Baton Rouge.
 There, he says he will prioritize cutting unnecessary spending and enacting policies to grow and protect the economy of Avoyelles and the state as a whole.

 “I’m running, because we need more business-minded representatives at the Capitol,” Deshotel said.
 “I know I can foster strong economic development and truly help our parish and state to succeed.
 Our community has great potential, and I will work hard every day to encourage the growth of quality jobs and opportunity in Avoyelles.
 My door will always be open for the people of our parish.”

-Deshotel is a pro-life Christian, committed to protecting the rights of the unborn.
+As an Avoyelles citizen, Deshotel embodies the way of life in the parish.
+As a pro-life Christian, he is committed to protecting the rights of the unborn.
 He is also a staunch defender of the Second Amendment, who will fight to protect the rights and culture of all of Avoyelles.

 Deshotel’s campaign is hosting an official kick-off event on Monday, May 6, from noon to 1 p.m. at Detel, located at 2028 HWY 115 in Mansura.